ezcatdb/molbiol_lung_corpus-guidelines/_entity/GGPs.md

 E1 Conversion:T1 Theme:T2 Product:T3
 ~~~

 Regarding *mutant/variant* information, it is extremely difficult to normalize them, as there are too many possible mutants for any GGPs.
-Thus, such *mutant/variant* information will be included in *Notes*, as follows:
+Thus, such *mutant/variant* information will be included in [Genetic_info]():

-- mutant C125A

 For protein molecules, the <a href="https://proconsortium.org/pro/pro.shtml">PRO database (Protein Ontology)</a> in the <a href="https://proteininformationresource.org/">PIR database</a> are usually used for normalization in the other corpus.
 On the other hand, the granularity of IDs from the <a href="https://www.uniprot.org/">UniProt database</a> is usually too small to use.
+Thus, the <a href="https://www.nlm.nih.gov/research/umls/">UMLS database</a> is adopted in this work.

 An example is indicated as follows:

 <div style="margin:1em" markdown="1">